-White Plains Campus
+Elisabeth Haub School of Law White Plains Campus

 Entry into Dannat Hall (Residential Housing) in White Plains requires a valid university identification card (ID) that has been granted authorization to the designated building.
 With a valid ID card, the person will be able to utilize the card reader to release the entryway door locks.
-The building entrance lobby is monitored by video surveillance system and Residential Life personnel.
+The building entrance lobby is monitored by a video surveillance system and Residential Life personnel.

-All academic and administrative buildings and grounds on the White Plains campus are monitored by Security mobile and foot patrols, as well as video surveillance.
+All academic and administrative buildings and grounds on the Elisabeth Haub School of Law White Plains Campus are monitored by Security mobile and foot patrols, as well as video surveillance.
 All students, faculty and staff entering campus must pass through the Security booth and present a valid Pace ID.
 Visitors to campus must present a valid Driver's License or other form of government issued identification which is logged at the Security booth.

-Blue Light emergency phones are located in various locations on the White Plains campus.
-These phones offer immediate connection to campus security and activate a blue light on top of the unit to draw attention to the area.
+Blue Light emergency phones are located in various locations on the Elisabeth Haub School of Law White Plains Campus.
+These phones offer immediate connection to Campus Security and activate a blue light on top of the unit to draw attention to the area.